What is SJA? Secure Job Analysis Explained Simply

 This makes SJA an effective tool for both risk management and employee involvement.

-The Working Environment Act (Section 3-1 and Section 4-1) requires employers to:
+The Working Environment Act requires employers to:

 • map hazards